Check you’re in the right Universal Credit work-related activity group

 You might need to look for work or prepare for work as part of getting Universal Credit.
 What your work coach asks you to do depends on which ‘work-related activity group’ (sometimes called a ‘conditionality group’) you’re in.
 If you’re in the wrong group, you can try to get it changed.

-If you’re in the right group, find out how you can change what work-related activity you’re asked to do.
+If you’re not in the right group, find out how you can change what work-related activity you’re asked to do.

 Find out which work-related activity group you’re in